Shaolin Soccer: Plot

-Team Shaolin enters the open cup competition in Shanghai, where they see ridiculously one-sided victories due to their powers.
+Team Shaolin enters the open cup competition in Shanghai, where they achieve ridiculously one-sided victories due to their powers.
 They only meet their match in the final against Hung's Team Evil, who have superhuman strength and speed due to an American drug.
 The referee has also been bought out by Hung.
 Team Evil badly injures two of Team Shaolin's goalkeepers; the powerless members of Team Shaolin then flee.
-As the team is about to lose by default, Mui, who has shaved her head, reappears as their goalkeeper.
+As the team is about to lose by default, Mui, who has shaved her head and overcome her acne problem, suddenly appears on the field and offers to be their goalkeeper.
 When Team Evil's striker kicks the ball with flaming force towards Mui, she stops it with tai chi.
 She and Sing combine their skills and rocket the ball downfield.
-The ball blows through Team Evil's goal while hurling along all its players, scoring the sole and winning goal.
+The ball blows through Team Evil's goal while hurling all its players off the field, scoring the sole and winning goal.

 Later, Hung is imprisoned for doping, while the Team Evil players receive lifetime bans.
 Sing goes out for a jog and is pleased to see people around him using kung fu in their everyday lives, his lifelong dream having become a reality.
-A large ad on the side of a building shows that Sing and Mui, a famous couple, have won the world championship in bowling, among other things.
+A large ad on the side of a building shows that Sing and Mui, now a famous married couple, have applied kung fu to other sports and won the world championship in bowling.